-Violations.
-If the board grants exclusive use without membership approval (and none of the exceptions apply), owners may bring an action in court to reverse the approval.
-Owners have one year to bring any such action.
+Owner Statute of Limitations.
+If a board grants exclusive use of the common areas to an individual without membership approval (and none of the exceptions apply), owners can bring an action in court to reverse the approval.
+Owners have one year from the date the cause of action accrues to file a complaint.
 (Civ.
 Code § 4605(a).)
 If the owner is successful, penalties and attorneys' fees may be awarded against the association.
+If, however, the association is the prevailing party, it cannot recover any costs, unless the court finds the action to be frivolous, unreasonable, or without foundation.
 (Civ.
 Code § 4605(b).)

 - A reconveyance of all or any portion of that common area to the subdivider to enable the continuation of development that is in substantial conformance with a detailed plan of phased development submitted to the Real Estate Commissioner with the application for a public report.

 - Any grant of exclusive use that is in substantial conformance with a detailed plan of phased development submitted to the Real Estate Commissioner with the application for a public report or in accordance with the governing documents approved by the Real Estate Commissioner.